Personal, Social, Health and Economic (PSHE)

 British Values and Spiritual, Moral, Social and Cultural (SMSC) topics will also be covered as part of PSHE.

 Sex and Relationship Education

 At Over Hall we chose to teach SRE.
 The aim of SRE is to provide children with age appropriate information, explore attitudes and values and develop skills in order to empower them to make positive decisions about their health related behaviour.
-As a school we use the Christopher Winter Programme to teach children from Year 1 to 6 about Sex and Relationships.
-(Further information available on SRE page)

 Leadership - as a result of effective leadership staff receive training and support ensuring they have the knowledge, expertise and skills to effectively implement PSHE within their cohort.
 Visits and specialists within the subject are hugely influential in the delivery of the curriculum.

 Equal opportunities – All children are given sufficient time to access the PSHE curriculum.

 Planning - The long-term plan is designed to enable children to build upon their knowledge and skills whilst encompassing effective understanding of PSHE study.
 Building awareness and opportunities through the exploration of a variety of activities and experiences and learning opportunities and chance to discuss the topics covered and how relate to them.